pinam45/dynamic_bitset/README.md

     $ git submodule update --init --recursive

-The project uses CMake to build and define the options ``DYNAMICBITSET_BUILD_TESTS`` and ``DYNAMICBITSET_BUILD_EXAMPLE`` to enable the generation of the tests and example targets, these option are enabled by default if the project is the master project (not included from another *CMakeLists.txt* with *add_subdirectory*).
+The project uses CMake to build and define the options ``DYNAMICBITSET_BUILD_TESTS``, ``DYNAMICBITSET_BUILD_EXAMPLE``, and ``DYNAMICBITSET_BUILD_DOCS`` to enable the generation of the tests, example, and documentation targets, these option are enabled by default if the project is the master project (not included from another *CMakeLists.txt* with *add_subdirectory*).

-For running the tests, just build the *dynamic_bitset_tests* target and launch the tests using ctest.
+Generating the documentation requires **[Doxygen](http://www.doxygen.nl/) 1.8.16 or later** and is done by building the target *dynamic_bitset_docs*.
+For running the tests, build the *dynamic_bitset_tests* target and launch the tests using ctest.

 See [Running CMake](https://cmake.org/runningcmake/) and [the ctest documentation](https://cmake.org/cmake/help/latest/manual/ctest.1.html) for more information.
 On linux, a common way of doing this is:

 	$ mkdir cmake-build
 	$ cd cmake-build